Crime & Courts

 “We have also heard the oversimplified statement that ‘six officer-involved shootings since May is far too many’ and how that somehow reflects a failure only upon the policing profession,” he wrote.
 “That level of oversimplification does nothing to acknowledge the weight of each of those incidents.”

-Each shooting greatly impacts the officers involved and places weight on the entire department, he wrote, describing the different circumstances of each.
+Each shooting greatly affects the officers involved and places weight on the entire department, he wrote, describing the different circumstances of each.
+Evans said that in one of the police shootings, a man fired at police.
+During another, police found a man who had been shot and killed outside a downtown bar.

 [An overview of Anchorage police shootings in 2024]